JwayYih/IDD-Fa19-Lab4/README.md

 **a.
 Which color wires correspond to power, ground and signal?**

+Green ground, red red is power, orange is signal

 ### Part 2.
 Connect the Servo to your Arduino

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**

+Pin 9

 **b.
 What aspects of the Servo code control angle or speed?**

+pos<= controls the max angle
+delay controls the speed

 ## Part C. Integrating input and output